-The Draft Plan was subject screening for the requirement for Appropriate Assessment (AA) (see Section 3.7) and to screening for the requirement for SEA in accordance with Article 13(B) of S.I.
+The Plan was subject to screening for the requirement for SEA in accordance with Article 13(B) of S.I.
 No. 436 of 2004, as amended by S.I.
 No. 201 of 2011, and the criteria set out in Schedule 1 of the Regulations.

 In accordance with Article 13(B)(a), SEA for the Draft Plan is mandatory as 'the population or target population of the area of the planning authority is 10,000 persons or more'.

-The Draft Plan is subject to SEA and a SEA Environmental Report (this report) has been prepared to accompany the Draft Plan and the Natura Impact Report (NIR) for Appropriate Assessment on public display.
+Therefore, the Plan has been subject to SEA and a SEA Environmental Report (this report) and SEA Statement have been prepared to accompany the Plan, the Natura Impact Report (NIR) in relation to Appropriate Assessment (AA) and the Strategic Flood Risk Assessment (SFRA).